|

 Outstanding Recovery at Intake

-If a recovery is indicated for the applicant or spouse/partner on the EMP 2353 CCD Search and Transfer Record, the worker informs the client their monthly benefits will be reduced by the appropriate default rate.
+If a recovery is indicated for the applicant or spouse/partner on CCD, the worker informs the client their monthly benefits will be reduced by the appropriate default rate.
 If appropriate, the recovery rate may be varied.
 The client must be informed of the new recovery rate.

 If the closed file is still on LISA, the recovery deduction will be deducted from the first month’s benefits.